aaurdanet/SpottedButtAcres-Website/README.md

 Spotted Butt Acres Static Website Project

 This repository contains the code for the Spotted Butt Acres website, a static one-page template designed to showcase the amenities and services offered by Spotted Butt Acres, a unique equestrian facility located in Ocala, FL.
-Table of Contents
+It was made using BootStrap

 Introduction